Hexpee/indiegogogetter/README.md

 * For this project you'll need a few libraries, to install them follow these steps:

-  1. For **Flask** follow the instructions on their [website]. (http://flask.pocoo.org/docs/0.10/installation/)
+  1. For **Flask** follow the instructions on their [website] (http://flask.pocoo.org/docs/0.10/installation/)
   2. For **urllib2** on your terminal type `pip install urllib2`.
   3. For **simplejson** on your terminal type `pip install simplejson`.

 *Now that you have the python libraries we're going to use, there is a css library Bootstrap and a js library called Jquery we will use.
-I incorporate them using Bootstrap CDN by including the css style sheet in the head tag of the hml file:
+I incorporated them using Bootstrap CDN by including the css style sheet in the head tag of the hml file:

 ![boostrap](/bootstrap_cdn.png)